What is employee experience?

 Enlist C-suite and leadership support

-The executives of your organisation will be interested in business performance: increased productivity, lower staff turnover, company reputation, excellent scores and a healthy return on investment.
-Excellent employee experience will deliver all these.
-Delivering these results in easy to understand dashboards and reports gets your most important stakeholders onside.
+Research shows the connection between EX and business outcomes.
+Your organisation’s business leaders will want to see a direct link to business key performance indicators (KPIs), such as increased productivity, greater employee retention, company reputation, excellent scores, and a healthy return on investment.
+Excellent employee experience delivers all these.
+Capturing these results in easy-to-understand dashboards and reports gets your most important stakeholders on your side.

 Designate ownership to a senior leader or team

-Senior HR staff such as learning and development directors and recruitment directors will be the natural choice to own your program and report its data and actions into the executive team.
-Work with them so that they understand the program’s workings and the actions you intend to take when the data is in.
+Senior HR leaders, such as learning and development directors and recruitment directors, are the natural choice to own your program and report its data and actions to the CXO and executive team.
+Work with them so they understand their responsibilities and the actions you intend to take when the data is in.
+However, keep in mind that every leader in your organisation will play a role in building exceptional employee experiences.
+Encourage business leaders across the organisation to implement the Five I’s of Employee Engagement – inform, inspire, instruct, involve, and invent.

 Listen to all your employees!

-Learn about what your employees are doing every day and trial new ways of simplifying work and improving productivity and performance, making every event along their lifecycle engaging, meaningful and personal.
+Learn about what your employees are doing every day.
+Trial new ways of simplifying work and improving productivity and performance, making every event along their lifecycle engaging, meaningful, and personal.
 Where your company is international, understand that different cultures will have different views and opinions.

-Redecorated, light premises; autonomy to work from home; fresh new furniture and tech; real coffee on tap, space and permission to take time out to be creative or make their own customer service decisions; even an office dog.
-Things that make your employees want to come into work – when you make a habit of asking them what they want through surveys, they’ll tell you.
+Redecorated, light premises; autonomy to work from home; fresh new furniture and tech; real coffee on tap; space and permission to take time out to be creative or make their own customer service decisions; even an office dog.
+Offer the things that make your employees want to come into work.
+When you make a habit of asking them what they want through surveys, they’ll tell you.

 Replace annual or biannual employee engagement surveys with regular pulse surveys and open feedback platforms.
-Include candidate interviews, engagement surveys, ongoing performance conversations, and exit interviews to gather real-time understanding of the issues your employees face.
+Include candidate interviews, engagement surveys, ongoing performance conversations, annual performance reviews, and exit interviews to gather real-time understanding of the issues your employees face.

 Our insights into the employee experience have moved on leaps and bounds – we can now give leaders the actions they need to focus on to have an impact on their teams.